The Australian War Memorial

 The Project

-The Australian War Memorial asked Minmud to create a film and a series of images showcasing the ongoing development.
+The Australian War Memorial asked Minmud to create a film and a series of images showcasing the ongoing major development.

 The Film